zenkiet/pocket-id/CONTRIBUTING.md

 #### Setup

 1. Open the `frontend` folder
-2. Copy the `.env.example` file to `.env`
+2. Copy the `.env.example` file to `.env` and edit the variables as needed
 3. Install the dependencies with `npm install`
 4. Start the frontend with `npm run dev`

-### Reverse Proxy
-We use [Caddy](https://caddyserver.com) as a reverse proxy.
-You can use any other reverse proxy if you want but you have to configure it yourself.

-#### Setup
-Run `caddy run --config reverse-proxy/Caddyfile` in the root folder.

 You're all set!

-## Debugging
-1. The VS Code is currently setup to auto launch caddy on opening the folder.
-(Defined in [tasks.json](.vscode/tasks.json))
-2. Press `F5` to start a debug session.
-This will launch both frontend and backend and attach debuggers to those process.
-(Defined in [launch.json](.vscode/launch.json))
+The application is now listening on `localhost:3000`.
+The backend gets proxied trough the frontend in development mode.

 ### Testing

 We are using [Playwright](https://playwright.dev) for end-to-end testing.

 The tests can be run like this:

 1. Start the backend normally
 2. Start the frontend in production mode with `npm run build && node --env-file=.env build/index.js`
 3. Run the tests with `npm run test`